 If you’re after a more chocolate flavour, why not add 150 g (1 cup) of chocolate chips to your cake batter!

 I usually use a milk chocolate ganache for this recipe, but you can also try switching this to a dark chocolate ganache instead.
-To do this, you’ll need 85 ml (5 ½ tbsp) heavy cream and 75g (½ cup) dark chocolate instead of the ingredients listed in the recipe card but follow the same instructions.
+To do this, you’ll need 85 ml (5 ½ tablespoon) heavy cream and 75g (½ cup) dark chocolate instead of the ingredients listed in the recipe card but follow the same instructions.

 This recipe calls for a neutral flavoured oil, such as vegetable oil, canola oil or sunflower oil.
 However, you can also mix it up and give some slightly more flavoured oils a try like olive oil, coconut oil or avocado oil.